jimkenith2/jimkenith2.github.io/how_i_roll/how_i_general/webpage.md

 ## Creating Accounts

-- Example email: first.middle.last.number@gmail.com (john.jim.kenuth.4@gmail.com)
+- Example email: first.last.number@mail.com (john.kenuth.4@mail.com)
-- Example username: first.middle.last.number (john.jim.kenuth.4)
+- Example username: first.last.number (john.kenuth.4)
   - I keep a list of websites I have accounts for.
 When I stop using an account, I delete it.
 - Passwords:
   - I always create unique passwords for each account and store them in a physical location.